SamDesmondKing/Dancing-Links-Sudoku-Solver/README.md

 - Backtracking (solver/KillerBackTrackingSolver.java)
 - Dancing Links (solver/KillerAdvancedSolver.java)

+Dancing Links data structure can be found in the /dancingLinks directory.

 This program was created for RMIT's Algorithms and Analysis Subject and contains skeleton code provided by the university.
 Advanced solutions impliment those outlined in David Knuth's 2000 paper 'Dancing Links'.